dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

         : (object)context.GetType();
 ```

 The navigation '{navigation}' was ignored from 'Include' in the query since the fix-up will automatically populate it.
 If any further navigations are specified in 'Include' afterwards then they will be ignored.
-Walking back include tree is not allowed.
+Walking back in the include tree is not allowed.

 <a name="ignored-navigation"></a>